Home of English Grammar

 Answers

-3. She works hard yet she is struggling to make ends meet.
+3. She works hard, yet she is struggling to make ends meet.

-4. I want neither this nor that
+4. Take them away; I want neither this nor that.

 5. He got up and rushed towards the door.

-6. I tried my best but / yet I could not solve the puzzle.
+6. I tried my best, but / yet I could not solve the puzzle.

-7. She was the most deserving candidate so she got the job.
+7. She was the most deserving candidate, so she got the job.

 8. I don’t like cricket, nor does my husband.